 - Employees must not have a current performance improvement plan

 A lump-sum Discretionary Bonus payment(s) of up to $3,000 for a maximum of two staff employees in a fiscal year may be considered.
-Payments will be distributed in June of each fiscal year.
-Each award recipient will be honored with a monetary award and enter the “Society of Faculty Mentors.”
-All finalists will be highlighted on the “Mentoring Spotlight” page of the FAPDD website.
+Payments will be distributed in the fall of each fiscal year.
+Each award recipient will be honored with a monetary award and all finalists will be highlighted on the FAPDD website.

 - A staff member may be nominated during the annual call for nominations.